 Closely resembling barn doors, a swing-out door type is a callback to when horse-drawn carriages needed a place to park.
 Just as a traditional garage door protects your vehicle and other belongings, a swing-out door can mimic your entry door closed on side hinges and locks in the middle.
 You can embellish a swing-out door with handles and accent hardware that will serve your home beautifully.

 Here’s a unique option!
 This side-sliding garage door type allows full use of the ceiling and allows fast access, like a sliding patio door does for your backyard entry.
 This is an alternative solution if your garage is the main point of exit and entryway for your family.
 Since the tension no longer lies overhead, there’s no need for balancing garage door springs.

-These alternative garage doors tilt up and create a canopy while they’re open.
-The difference with a retractable garage door type is they consist of a single slab rather than sections that roll up a track.
+These garage doors roll up in one piece and are common in commercial settings although they can be used for residential applications as well.
+The difference with a roll up garage door type is they consist of a single slab rather than sections that roll up a track.
 Single-panel garage doors allow for various styles to pick from, plus they have fewer parts in the system, which can be less of a hassle.